 Sure, the Bible tells us to treat them kindly and all.
 And television agrees—but only to keep them from murdering us in our sleep.
-After all, they could be serial killers (Dexter) or meth dealers (Breaking Bad) or aliens (The Neighbors).
-Or, if you lived back in the early 1980s on a block owned by FX, they just might be deep-cover Russian spies.
+After all, if you lived back in the early 1980s on a block owned by FX, they just might be deep-cover Russian spies.

 Meet the Jennings family of The Americans.
 Philip and Elizabeth run a travel agency.
 (They still had such things back then.)
 Daughter Paige likes to shop at the newfangled mall in town.
 Son Henry loves playing backyard hockey.
 These all-Americans look like they crawled right out of a Hallmark Channel special (if Hallmark had had a cable channel during the Cold War.)

 But the Jennings are Russians, sent by the Soviet Union to spy on all things U.S. They groom sources.
 They take pictures.
 They either have sex with or kill anyone who might know anything.
 Then they ship whatever they can back to the Motherland.

 James Bond is not their template here, though.
 Because even as they spy for the Soviet Union, they're just trying to live their lives, too—raise their kids in the best way they know how.
 When Philip and Elizabeth stay awake with worry, it's more often because of their children, not their super-secret occupations.
-What mother wouldn't worry about her daughter going through adolescence?
+What mother wouldn't worry about her darling daughter?
 What father wouldn't fret about how best to deal with his headstrong boy?

 And then, because neither child knows what Mom and Dad really do for a living, they have another worry: What if they're caught?
 What becomes of their kids?
 Philip in particular seems conflicted over his duties as Soviet agent and his responsibilities as a husband and father.
 Frankly, there are times when he would much rather scrap the whole spy scene and defect.